What is Hacking? (Part 1)

 Project Group Formation

+This semester we will create a “card game” based on the lectures, readings, films, and technical assignments.
+(Hackers love games, especially ones they create themselves.)
 Form a group of 5 students.
-One person in your group needs to send a slack message or email to Ellen (ejoyce3@nd.edu) with each group member’s name and email address by 5pm on 1/23.
+One person in your group needs to send a slack message or email to Rex (rstayers@nd.edu) with each group member’s name and email address by 5pm on 1/20.

-If you don’t know anyone in the class and need help finding a group, or if you are looking for additional group members, talk to Ellen.
+If you don’t know anyone in the class and need help finding a group, or if you are looking for additional group members, talk to Rex.

 Writing Reflection 00